OpenTTD/OpenTTD/COMPILING.md

 ```

 You can open the folder (as a CMake project).
 CMake will be detected, and you can compile from there.
+If libraries are installed but not found, you need to set VCPKG_TARGET_TRIPLET in CMake parameters.
+For Visual Studio 2017 you also need to set CMAKE_TOOLCHAIN_FILE.
+(Typical values are shown in the MSVC project file command line example)

 Alternatively, you can create a MSVC project file via CMake.
 For this
 either download CMake from https://cmake.org/download/ or use the version